 | ||Brandon Harrington: |

 Brandon was a teacher in the San Francisco Bay Area from 2003-2011.
-With a degree in Theatre Arts and a teaching credential in Secondary English, Brandon has taught Accelerated 9th grade English, Technical Theatre, Acting, Speech and Debate, and has directed 16 stage productions; Beauty and the Beast, You’re a Good Man Charlie Brown, The Wiz, Rent, and Jesus Christ Superstar just to name a few.
+With a degree in Theatre Arts and a teaching credential in Secondary English, Brandon has taught Accelerated 9th grade English, Technical Theatre, Acting, Speech and Debate, and has directed 25 stage productions; Beauty and the Beast, You’re a Good Man Charlie Brown, The Wiz, Rent, and Jesus Christ Superstar just to name a few.
 He won an “Excellence in the Arts” award from his district.
-For the past 2 years he has worked relentlessly to put HAA on the map; performing anti-bullying assemblies, birthday parties, workshops, haunted houses, kids' night outs, improv comedy troupes, preschool art programs, writing/directing shows, teaching classes, and creating meaningful learning opportunities.
-Brandon recently accepted a teaching position at Conrad Ball Middle School, teaching 7th grade Language Arts.
+For the past 4 years he has worked relentlessly to put HAA on the map; performing anti-bullying assemblies, birthday parties, workshops, haunted houses, kids' night outs, improv comedy troupes, preschool art programs, writing/directing shows, teaching classes, and creating meaningful learning opportunities.
+Brandon has taught at Conrad Ball Middle School the past two years.
+He was awarded "Teacher of the Year" in 2014 and earned district wide recognition being nominated for "Educator of the Year" in 2015.
 He grew up in the theatre, as both his parents were Drama teachers.
 Being an educator is in his blood and he loves sharing the arts with aspiring students.
 Brandon is a working actor and is the creator and star of his own one-man kid’s TV show, The Boo Show www.thebooshow.com.
-He has also performed in over 40 stage productions.
+He has also performed in over 45 stage productions.
 In addition to being an accomplished director and actor, Brandon also is an experienced scenic artist, choreographer, and has owned his own DJ business.
 Besides his growing family and loved ones, nothing is more important to him than being a teacher and expressing himself through the wonderful world of theatre.
 Email firstname.lastname@example.org

 Lauren was a Kindergarten teacher in the San Francisco Bay Area for eight years.
 Graduating Summa Cum Laude with her multiple subject teaching credential and an emphasis in childhood development, Lauren has excelled as an educator.
 Since coming to Loveland she has managed the academy, taught dance classes, Zumba dance exercise, handled registration, and will now teach Kindergarten at Lincoln Elementary.
 She is a dancer, actress, choreographer, director, makeup artist, and loving mom.
 Lauren has performed in 15 stage productions.
 Some of her favorites include A Midsummer Night’s Dream, Bye Bye Birdie, Cabaret, Crazy for You and The Wiz.
 Lauren has been an aerobic and “Spinning” instructor, cheerleading coach, and personal trainer, making fitness and healthy living high priorities.
 Lauren has also taught Drama and Speech/Debate to children ages 6-12 for Ohlone College program “Ohlone for Kids.”
 Lauren believes in nurturing each child’s creative potential.